 - The Ethereum operating system powers both USDC and DAI.

-- Both USDC and DAI are available on the major cryptocurrency exchanges
+- Both USDC and DAI are available on the best cryptocurrency exchanges

 - Both USDC and DAI utilize smart contracts